Save and Share Simulation Data Inspector Data and Views

 If you create an image, select where you would like to save the image in the file browser.

-You can create snapshots of your plots in the Simulation Data Inspector programmatically
+You can create snapshots of your plots in the Simulation Data Inspector programmatically using

 To generate documentation of your results quickly, create a Simulation Data Inspector report.
 You can create a report of your data in either the Inspect or the Compare pane.
 The report is an HTML file that includes information about all the signals and plots in the active pane.
 The report includes all signal information displayed in the signal table in the navigation pane.
 For more information about configuring the table, see Inspect Metadata.